 Iodine is Required for Health

 We need many substances for health, and none do more for us than iodine.
 Traditionally sourced from the sea, iodine is required by the body for a number of functions.
 First and foremost, your thyroid gland utilizes iodine to make thyroid hormones.
-A lack of iodine can cause the thyroid gland to swell up (known as goiter) in an attempt to increase the uptake of iodine from the blood.
+A lack of iodine can cause the thyroid gland to swell up (known as a goiter) in an attempt to increase the uptake of iodine from the blood.

 Iodine is also instrumental in brain development, with an inadequate amount actually leading to the most avoidable form of mental retardation known as iodine deficiency-related retardation.
 Infants, in fact, may actually face lethal consequences if their mothers are severely deficient in iodine.
 Spiking miscarriage and stillbirth rates, and iodine deficiency can have major repercussions.
 A research conducted at Arizona State University even linked iodine deficient mothers to autistic offspring.[5, 6]